-Not every employment offer you see is for a real job.
+Not every job offer you see is for a real job.

 After you post your resume, you may hear from a person offering you a job that is a scam.
 Fake job scams have become a very serious problem in online job searching.
 There are usually some clear tip-offs that a job may be a scam.
 For example: